The Nantucket at a Glance

 - Electrical package: $130 more for a light bulb socket and tamper-proof electrical receptacle.

-- Roof Style: Self-stick, long-lasting precut black shingles are standard.
+- Roof Style: Black, self-stick, precut roofing tiles are standard.
 Upgrade to super heavy-duty aluminum roof for $135 more.

 The Nantucket is a large, 4' x 6', elevated hen house.